You don’t have to be an established business to know how important it is to generate leads. Now, there are two ways you can attract new subscribers:

-A lead magnet is a “freebie” such as an ebook or a cheat sheet or any other content upgrade that you offer your website visitors as an incentive in exchange for their contact information, usually their email address, for the purpose of lead generation and email list building.
+A lead magnet is a “freebie” such as an e-book or a cheat sheet or any other content upgrade that you offer your website visitors as an incentive in exchange for their contact information.

 When people enter their contact information such as their first name and email address and click the button on this type of lead magnet, they will receive a free download of the guide.

 Websites will frequently deliver lead magnets in pop-ups, although we’re seeing them more and more in blog posts, landing pages, Facebook ads, and even with Facebook Messenger chatbots.

 Once people provide their email, you can send the lead magnet directly to their inbox.

 Great lead magnets help to build trust and authority, and also help you target your opt-in subscribers with email marketing.

 So, what are some good lead magnet examples?

 Read also: The ABC’s Of Email Marketing